 Say goodbye to costly upcharges and add-ons.
 CockroachDB can reduce application and ops overhead by up to 90% through automation.

-CockroachDB offers native scale without manual sharding, freeing up engineering hours for more productive tasks.
+CockroachDB offers native scaling without manual sharding, freeing up engineering hours for more productive tasks.
+And, no-downtime schema updates and software upgrades means less planned application downtime.

 Stay agile and avoid vendor lock-in.
-Run CockroachDB in the public cloud of your choice or in your private data center.
+Run CockroachDB on AWS, Azure, or GCP, in your own data center, or in a hybrid configuration.

 Uses multitenant architecture where a single container database (CDB) can host many ‘pluggable’ database instances (PDBs).
 These tenant PDBs may be for one or multiple separate customers all on the same Oracle instance.